 What Are Biologics?

-also may recommend using biologics during your surgery.
-Most commonly, they are used to help bone healing.
+Your surgeon also may recommend using biologics during your surgery.
+In foot and ankle surgery, they are most commonly used to help bone healing.
 Many foot and ankle surgeries involve fusions, or trying to get two or more separate bones to become one.
-It can be difficult for bones to join

 Risks and Complications